fedebotu/youchat-google-extension/README.md

 This project is heavily based on [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension), give it a try - you can even use both YouChat and ChatGPT at the same time!
 Also: [ZohaibAhmed/ChatGPT-Google](https://github.com/ZohaibAhmed/ChatGPT-Google)

+## Contributing
+Feel free to open an issue or pull request if you have any questions or suggestions!